Sentry Page Protection

 3 Month Rolling Bond Performance

-- Over the past 3 month rolling period the top performing bond asset class has been Int'l Corporate Bonds with U.S. Gov't Inflation Protected Bonds lagging.
+- Over the past 3 month rolling period the top performing bond asset class has been Int'l Corporate Bonds with US High Yield Bonds lagging.

 - U.S. Total Bond Market (RED) and International (ex-U.S.) Total Bond Market (BLUE) have delivered positive returns over the past quarter (3 months).